Coloring pubic hair?

 My girlfriend and I were wondering about dying her pubic hair.
 Is it okay to use regular hair dye or are there special products to use for it?

 Dear Colored hairs,

 - Depending on natural hair color and desired outcome, the hair pigment may need to be removed and go through two or three steps to reach the preferred color.
-Snipping a few pubic hairs and performing a strand test can help you gauge the amount of time it will take to achieve the right shade.
+Coarser hair tends to take longer to absorb color.

 Be safe and have fun!

 Can’t find information on the site about your health concern or issue?